 Dzibilchaltún is a great place to wander, enjoy the peaceful surroundings, climb the structures and imagine what life must have been like there hundreds of years ago.
 Dzibilchaltún is also a unique National Ecological Park with hundreds of species of fauna.

-Last but not least, head for the Xlacah (which means “old village”) cenote for a refreshing swim.
-This cenote is open to the public until 4 PM.
-It tends to get a little busy on weekends.
-One end of the cenote is very shallow, while the other is over 140 feet deep and continues on into a tunnel.
+Last but not least, head for the Xlacah (which means “old village”) cenote.
+This cenote is not open to swimming.
 Many archaeological remains have been found in the cenote.

 How to get there:

 To get to Dzibilchaltún, take the Mérida-Progreso highway north.
 After 11 km. you will see the sign to turn right.
 Drive for about 3 more km.
 You will see signs directing you to turn right after you pass the village.
 If you don’t have a car, you can go by combi (collective taxi) on Calle 61 x 54 y 56, Centro (You should take the one that heads to Chablekal).